jsphwllng/josephapi/README.md

 # A RESTful API of [@jsphwllng's](https://twitter.com/jsphWllng) CV 😎
-You can `get` my CV, contact details, etc. As this is relatively sensitive information I will not be allowing `POST` requests.
+You can `GET` my CV, contact details, etc. As this is relatively sensitive information I will not be allowing `POST`, `PATCH` or `DELETE` requests.

 If you want to skip the nerd stuff and get my CV straight away run this in your terminal:
 ```bash